-However, it would appear to be extremely difficult to build a centralized PKI for verifying IP prefix ownership given the complexity, if not impossibility, of tracing how existing IP address space is allocated, delegated, and tracing all changes of IP address ownership in part due to the large number of prefixes in use and frequent organization changes (e.g., corporations splitting, merging, bankruptcy, etc.).
+However, it would appear to be difficult to build a centralized PKI for verifying IP prefix ownership given the complexity, if not impossibility, of tracing how existing IP address space is allocated and delegated, and tracing all changes of IP address ownership.
+This is in part due to the large number of prefixes in use and frequent organization changes (e.g., corporations splitting, merging, bankruptcy, etc.).
 As pointed by Aiello et al. [2], it is exceptionally difficult to even approximate an IP address delegation graph for the Internet.
 Therefore, it may well be impossible to build a centralized PKI mirroring such a complex and unknown delegation structure.
 To quote from a study by Atkinson and Floyd [3] on behalf of the Internet Architecture Board (IAB): "a recurring challenge with any form of inter-domain routing authentication is that there is no single completely accurate source of truth about which organizations have the authority to advertise which address blocks".

-In contrast, soBGP [47] proposes use of a web-of-trust model for authenticating AS public keys and a hierarchical structure for verifying IP prefix ownership.
-While a web-of-trust model has strong proponents for authenticating user public keys within the technical PGP community, it is not clear if it is suitable for authenticating public keys of ASes which are identified by AS numbers strictly controlled by IANA; thus it is questionable if any entity other than IANA should be trusted for signing AS public key certificates.
+In contrast, soBGP [41] proposes use of a web-of-trust model for authenticating AS public keys and a hierarchical structure for verifying IP prefix ownership.
+While a web-of-trust model has strong proponents for authenticating user public keys within the technical PGP community [42], it is not clear if it is suitable for authenticating public keys of ASes which are identified by AS numbers strictly controlled by IANA; thus it is questionable if any entity other than IANA should be trusted for signing AS public key certificates.
 With respect to IP prefix ownership verification, soBGP makes use of a strictly hierarchical structure similar to that of S-BGP.
-Prefix delegation structures might be simplified in soBGP by using ASes instead of organizations as entities, however, it is not clear if there are difficulties in practice to do so since IP addresses are usually delegated to organizations not to ASes [2].
-We suggest that soBGP, like S-BGP, faces extreme difficulty in tracing changes of IP address ownership in a strict hierarchical way.
+Prefix delegation structures might be simplified in soBGP by using ASes instead of organizations, however, it is not clear if it is practical to do so since IP addresses are usually delegated to organizations not to ASes [2].
+We suggest that soBGP, like S-BGP, also faces difficulty in tracing changes of IP address ownership in a strict hierarchical way.
 Thus, both S-BGP and soBGP have made architectural design choices which arguably lead to practical difficulties.

-1.1 Our Contributions
+1.1.
+Our Contributions

 In this paper, we present a new proposal for securing BGP, namely Pretty Secure BGP (psBGP), based on our analysis of the security and practicality of S-BGP and soBGP, and in essence, combining their best features.
-Our objective is to provide a reasonable balance between security and practicality. psBGP makes use of a centralized trust model for authenticating Autonomous System (AS) numbers, and a decentralized trust model for verifying the propriety of IP prefix origination which is in line with the recommendation of IAB [3].
-Our analysis suggests that psBGP provides a better balance between security and practicality than either S-BGP or soBGP: it significantly reduces the complexity of S-BGP and soBGP in prefix ownership verification, although in theory offering somewhat less security; and it offers more security than soBGP in AS number authentication and AS\PATH (see §2.2) verification, albeit requiring expensive digital signature operations.
-Another advantage of psBGP is that it can successfully defend against threats from uncoordinated, misconfigured or malicious BGP speakers in a practical way.
-The major architectural highlights of psBGP are as follows (see §3 for other details and Table 4.4 for a summary comparison).
+Our objective is to explore alternative policies and tradeoffs to provide a reasonable balance between security and practicality. psBGP makes use of a centralized trust model for authenticating AS numbers, and a decentralized trust model for verifying IP prefix ownership.
+One advantage of psBGP is that apparently it can successfully defend against threats from uncoordinated, misconfigured or malicious BGP speakers in a practical way.
+The major architectural highlights of psBGP are as follows (see §3 for other details and Table 2 in §5 for a summary comparison).

 1) psBGP makes use of a centralized trust model for AS number authentication.
 Each AS obtains a public key certificate from one of a number of the trusted certificate authorities, e.g., RIRs, binding an AS number to a public key.
-We suggest that such a trust model provides perfect authorization of AS number allocation and best possible authenticity of AS public keys.
+We suggest that such a trust model provides best possible authorization of AS number allocation and best possible authenticity of AS public keys.
 Without such a guarantee, an attacker may be able to impersonate another AS to cause service disruption.